Confidential Post-Traumatic Stress Disorder (PTSD) Assessment and Testing in Texas

 - How often do you use these substances, and how much do you consume?

-Understanding the frequency and quantity of substance use helps gauge the severity of potential addiction, which is crucial for tailoring the treatment plan.
+Understanding the frequency and quantity of substance use helps gauge the severity of potential addiction, which is crucial for tailoring your treatment plan.

-- Do you feel a need to drink or use drugs to feel better or more normal?
+- Do you feel a need to drink or use drugs to feel better or closer to normal?

 This identifies dependency or emotional reliance on substances, highlighting the need for interventions in treatment.